 Your chest feels tight, pain is emanating from your heart, you’re certain you’re having a heart attack and need to race to the emergency room.
 You’re not alone.
 Chest pains send about seven million Americans to the ER every year, afraid that they’re about to have or are having a heart attack.

 While chest pain is one of several signs of a heart attack, it doesn’t necessarily mean you’re having one.
-So how serious does the pain need to be to warrant a trip to the ER?
+So when should you go to the ER for chest pain?

 Chest pain and heart attacks

 The Centers for Disease Control and Prevention estimates that about 790,000 Americans suffer a heart attack each year, and nearly half of cardiac deaths happen outside of a hospital setting.

 Chest pain before a heart attack occurs because your heart is not getting enough oxygen-rich blood.
 The more time that passes, the more damage your heart receives.
 So, the sooner you get emergency care, the better your chances of surviving a heart attack.

 If you also have upper body pain, including pinching, numbness, or discomfort in the arms, back, neck, jaw, or upper stomach, you should seek medical care.
 Or if you’re experiencing any of the following heart attack signs in addition to your chest pain, you should head to the emergency room right away:

 It’s important to note that not everyone experiences chest pains before a heart attack, so if you experience more than one of the symptoms mentioned above without chest pains, you should also seek emergency care.

 If you have high cholesterol, high blood pressure, diabetes, are a smoker or have had a previous heart attack, your chances of having another heart attack increase.

 Other causes of chest pain

 Chest pain is also a symptom of a wide range of conditions that may or may not require emergency care, including: